 Dan had written me and email on April 18th while touring in Australia with regards to these night terrors.
 He was hoping she wasn't having any while he was away, because they were quite scary for one person to deal with alone.

-He wrote: I hope she grows
+I hope she grows

 up beautifully and without any darkness looming over her.
 I love her